avian-diet-database/dietdb-frontend/README.md

 - react-vis
 - Typescript

-Our architecture decision records can be found in the ADR.md file For Data Submission Implementation in Fall 2021, our architecture decision records can be found in the ADR-fa2021.md file
+Fall 2020 architecture decision records can be found in the ADR.md file.
+For Data Submission Implementation in Fall 2021, our architecture decision records can be found in the ADR-fa2021.md file.

 ## 5. Contributing